Pulitzer Prize Fiction Winner

 Historical Context & Significance

-A surprise win for a short, stylized novel that reads more like a fairy tale than the gritty realism usually favored by the Board.
+A surprise win for a short, stylized novel that reads more like a fairy tale than the gritty realism the Board usually favored.